-Engine Malfunction Warning Light
+CD - Engine Check/Malfunction Indicator Warning Light (MIL)

-Yellow Telltale Light What It Means r Co Vehicle Check/Malfunction Indicator Light (MIL) The Vehicle Check/Malfunction Indicator Light (MIL) is a part of an Onboard Diagnostic System called OBD II that monitors emissions control systems.
-The light will illuminate when the ignition is in the ON position before vehicle start up.
-If the bulb does not come on when placing the ignition in the ON/RUN position, have the condition checked promptly.
-Certain conditions, such as a loose or missing gas cap, poor quality fuel, etc., may illuminate the light after vehicle start.
+The Engine Check/Malfunction Indicator Light (MIL) is a part of an Onboard Diagnostic System called OBD II that monitors engine and automatic transmission control systems.
+This warning light will illuminate when the ignition is in the ON/RUN position before engine start.
+If the bulb does not come on when turning the ignition switch from OFF to ON/RUN, have the condition checked promptly.

+Certain conditions, such as a loose or missing gas cap, poor quality fuel, etc., may illuminate the light after engine start.
 The vehicle should be serviced if the light stays on through several typical driving styles.
 In most situations, the vehicle will drive normally and will not require towing.

-When the vehicle is running, the MIL may flash to alert serious conditions that could lead to immediate loss of power or severe catalytic converter damage.
+When the engine is running, the MIL may flash to alert serious conditions that could lead to immediate loss of power or severe catalytic converter damage.
 The vehicle should be serviced as soon as possible if this occurs.

+detected in the ESC system.
+If this warning light remains on after several ignition cycles, and the vehicle has been driven several miles (kilometers) at speeds greater than 30 mph (48 km/h), see an authorized dealer as soon as possible to have the problem diagnosed and corrected.

+- The "ESC Off Indicator Light" and the "ESC Indicator Light" come on momentarily each time the ignition is placed in the ON/RUN or ACC/ON/RUN position. - The ESC system will make buzzing or clicking sounds when it is active.
+This is normal; the sounds will stop when ESC becomes inactive. - This light will come on when the vehicle is in an ESC event.

+$\frac{1}{2}$ - Electronic Stability Control (ESC) Off Warning Light - If Equipped

+This warning light indicates the Electronic Stability Control (ESC) is off.

+Each time the ignition is turned to ON/RUN or ACC/ON/ RUN, the ESC system will be on, even if it was turned off previously.